medavox/distribackup/docs/report/report.md

 The storage is run by a company, whose primary motivation is to make a profit; the agreement you sign may allow them to mine your data for information useful to them (eg. using your photos as marketing material).

-##related work and systems : implications for this project
-###Any improvements that your system offers
-###shortcomings that your work addresses, and so on

-##Justify your choice of platform, software, solution etc

 Design
 ======